 Best practices for you to consider:

 In conclusion, understanding the roof rack weight limits is crucial.
 It's vital for safe and efficient transportation.
-Considering the design, materials, attachment methods, and load distribution helps to make informed decisions.
+Explore roofpax's top-quality designs, materials, and attachment methods to make informed decisions.
 And it ensures a secure journey while maximizing the functionality of top rails.

 How does the weight capacity of a roof rack work?